Exhibitors • Field Trips • Presentations • Native Plant Sale

 Saturday presentations and workshops

-- Discover “Sex in the Garden” with Craig Heugel.
+- Discover “Sex in the Garden” with Dr. Craig Heugel.
+(2 p.m.
+Auditorium)

-- Bruce Turley, owner of Wilcox Nursery & Landscape, will discuss the latest trends in native wildflowers and other landscape plants.
+- Bruce Turley, owner of Wilcox Nursery & Landscape, will present some of the new and lesser known native plants that work well in gardens and landscapes.
+(1 p.m.
+Azalea Room)

 - Dr. Jeff Norcini will present the concepts and simple steps for “Establishing a Small Wildflower Meadow from Seed,” then demonstrate the process in the UF/IFAS Extension’s new wildflower meadow.
-(Free to symposium attendees.
+(11 a.m.
+Rose Room.
+Free to symposium attendees.
 Pre-registration is required as space is limited.)

 - Learn the basics of native plant propagation with Claudia Larsen of Micanopy Wildflowers.
-(Free to symposium attendees.
+(1 p.m.
+Rose Room.
+Free to symposium attendees.
 Pre-registration is required as space is limited.)

 Saturday guided walks